-- Reflects annual cash retainer and committee chair retainer paid or earned by our non-employee directors. - Reflects the aggregate fair value for restricted stock awarded to our non-employee directors which are fully vested one year from the date of grant.
-Each non-employee director received an award of 33,457 shares of restricted stock on May 13, 2020.
-Mr. Maxwell, as Chairman, received 49,349 shares of restricted stock on May 13, 2020.
+(1) Reflects annual cash retainer and committee chair retainer paid or earned by our non-employee directors.
+Mr. Spiller received a pro-rated retainer based on his length of service on the Board in 2021.

+(2) Reflects the aggregate fair value for restricted stock awarded to our non-employee directors which are fully vested one year from the date of grant.
+Each non-employee director received an award of 15,013 shares of restricted stock on May 12, 2021.
+Mr. Maxwell, as Chairman, received 22,144 shares of restricted stock on May 12, 2021.
+Mr. Spiller received an award of 5,018 shares on September 27, 2021 when he was appointed to the Board.